Ikot Udoma: Health Care

 The only government-owned health facility in the area is the Polyclinic at Afia Nsit village which is run by the Eket Local Government.

 Commercial Activities

 Several business undertakings provide catering services, entertainment and relaxation, e.g. Modern City Guest House, Tinkle Fast Food, Octagon Event Centre, etc. The IDEMGH-LINK GROUP OF COMPANIES was recently established in the community to provide services in the oil industry.
 Numerous small-scale shops and stores in the village anchor commercial activities but there are also locked up stores at Udua Obo which used to be a daily evening market patronized by the four villages up to the 1980s.
-Ikot Udoma used to be the home of By the Grace of God Motors, which operated luxury bus services between Eket/Ikot Abasi and Lagos.
-The company has since closed down.

 The Akwa Ibom State Government under Obong Victor Attah as Governor established a Low Cost Housing Estate in the village.
+The estate is located along Ikot Udoma-Atai Idong Road.